martbetz/Custom-Lensfun-LCPs/README.md

 Most of my custom LCPs either contain geometric distortion data only, or the remaining data has been copied from existing samples (I tend to lean on the built-in tools of [RawTherapee](https://github.com/Beep6581/RawTherapee) and [GIMP](https://github.com/GNOME/gimp) to correct for other abberations).
 Submitting incomplete LCPs, though acceptable, would be somewhat less than ideal.¹

-Furthermore, it's never been my intention to submit _replacement_ LCPs — 'beauty is in the eye of the beholder,' and to promote my humble efforts as being 'better' in any way would be very naive and extremely rude (and while it's often nice to have a choice, submitting them as _alternatives_ would only lead to confusion).²
+Furthermore, it’s never been my intention to submit _replacement_ LCPs; ‘beauty is in the eye of the beholder,’ and to promote my humble efforts as being ‘better’ in any way would be very naive and extremely rude (and while it’s often nice to have a choice, submitting them as _alternatives_ would only lead to confusion).²

 ### What are the results like? ###

-I'm very pleased with them, personally, but why not judge for yourself?
+I’m very pleased with them, personally, but why not judge for yourself?

 <!-- <div align="center">
 <p>